-Bachelor of Arts, English with a Creative Writing Emphasis (minor in Psychology)
+Bachelor of Arts: English with a Creative Writing Emphasis (minor in Psychology)

-Prior to CompassPoint, Learkana worked as an administrative coordinator, grant writer, and communications lead at MISSSEY, a community-based nonprofit organization in Oakland that provides supportive services to youth impacted by commercial sexual exploitation and sex trafficking.
-She also previously held internships with VONA, a Bay Area-based summer writing workshop for writers of color, and Aunt Lute, a multicultural womxn’s publishing press in San Francisco.
+Prior to CompassPoint, Learkana worked as an administrative coordinator, grant writer, and communications lead at MISSSEY, a community-based nonprofit organization in Oakland that provides supportive services to young people impacted by commercial sexual exploitation and sex trafficking.
+She also previously held internships with VONA, a Bay Area-based summer writing workshop for writers of color, and Aunt Lute, a multicultural women’s publishing press in San Francisco.

-Learkana’s passion for and pursuit of social justice is derived from the following: 1) her lived experiences as a working class womxn of color raised by a Cambodian refugee mother in California’s Central Valley, 2) a liberal arts college education that prioritized critical thinking and consciousness-raising, and 3) Internet memes.
-She believes liberation necessitates centering and uplifting the voices of black and indigenous folks, and that intersectionality as a critical lens is mandatory for meaningful success in equity and movement work.
+Learkana’s passion for and pursuit of social justice is derived from the following: 1) her lived experiences as a woman of color raised by a Cambodian refugee mother in California’s Central Valley, 2) a liberal arts women's college education that prioritized critical thinking and consciousness-raising, and 3) Internet memes.
+She believes liberation necessitates centering and uplifting the voices of Black and Indigenous folks, and that intersectionality as a critical lens is mandatory for meaningful success in equity and movement work.

 Learkana strongly identifies as a feminist, a Virgo, a Beyhive member, a writer, and an artist.
 Her written work has been featured in All about Skin: Short Fiction by Women of Color, the Asian American Literary Review, Project Yellow Dress, Stilt House, and Backbone; her vivid illustrations have made an appearance in CompassPoint's learning materials, and also hang on the walls of some very cool people.
 In her spare time, Learkana thinks about how to leverage her power and privilege to push back against oppression, but also enjoys working on creative writing/art projects, grabbing boba with friends, singing karaoke, utilizing social media as a learning tool, and laughing as much as possible.